data-ane/data-ane/README.md

 - 👋 Hi, I’m @data-ane
-- 👀 I’m interested in machine learning and data science
+- 👀 I’m interested in AI and data science
 - 🌱 I’m currently learning more about GenAI

 <!---